 What is eligible expenditure?

-For eligible projects, it is the money spent on salaries, externally provided workers, subcontractors, software, utilities and materials ‘consumed or transformed’, such as such as chemicals, materials, batteries and certain forms of tooling.
+For eligible projects, it is the money spent on salaries, externally provided workers, subcontractors, software, utilities and materials ‘consumed or transformed’, such as chemicals, materials, batteries and certain forms of tooling.

 My Accountant said I am not eligible for R&D tax credits.
 Is there anything else I can do?